peopledrivemecrazy/figma-scrapbook/README.md

 ![alt text](scrapbook.png)

-#### If you are reading this doc, you might have already seen the demo, please open an issue if you want to experiment it yourself, I will soon be shutting down the hosted app.
+#### If you are reading this doc, you might have already seen the demo, please open an issue if you have difficulties setting up.
+The hosted version is no longer available.